 The Mayan Long Count Calendar comes to the end of its 5125-year cycle.
 New age prophecies, based on the ancient calendar, warn the world will end when the cycle concludes in December 2012.
 Living on Earth’s Bruce Gellerman travels to the Mayan ruins of Chichen Itza to track down the truth.

-The beauty of Central Park lies in its desgined landscape and unique trees.
-One New-Yorker and tree-lover has walked every inch of the park to map 19,933 of the park’s trees.
+The beauty of Central Park lies in its carefully planned landscape and unique trees.
+One New Yorker and tree-lover has walked every inch of the park and mapped all 19,933 of its trees.